Educational and early work background

 Our normal vantage point is on the surface of the earth utilizing a multi-point perspective, i.e. the Renaissance window: accurate, natural, well-practiced in all forms of visual endeavor.
 But, there is a more primitive, archaic form of spatial depiction that is child-like in the placement of objects above, not beyond, to represent distance from the observer.
 This orientation has allowed me to map my abstract* intentions onto invented scenes that recently have incorporated fences, trees, clouds, streams, bridges, etc. in a purposeful, if somewhat, artificial manner as in the examples below and in the Iowa City paintings.

 In those paintings I am not trying to create a picture as a rendering.
 Realism is not my goal.
-Each painting strives to be an engaging composition of abstracted objects in archaic space with minimal fuss, i.e., only what is sufficient to invoke the space.
-I find this approach an open and flexible architecture for my expression of rightness.
+Each painting strives to be an engaging composition of abstracted objects in archaic space with minimal fuss, i.e., only what is sufficient to evoke the space.
+I find this approach an open and flexible architecture for my expression of visual delight.

 …..